djaodjin/djaoapp/README.md

     # To generate some sample data, disable emailing of receipts and run:
     $ python manage.py load_test_transactions

-    # Spins up a dev server that continuously watches for changes in
+    # Spins up a dev server that re-compiles the `.css` files
-    # JS & CSS files and reloads the corresponding modules in a browser
+    # on page reload whenever necessary.
-    $ make build-assets
+    $ python manage.py runserver --nostatic
 </code></pre>